Command-line interface

 Common examples¶

-Convert Phenopackets to BFF individuals output:
+Convert Phenopackets to the individuals-only BFF output:

 The same conversion with the generic form: